 Update on REPLICA – Commission Chair Joe Schmider (PA) reported that an agreement is almost final with NREMT for management services including a .50 FTE support.
 Doug Wirthberg is the Commission’s legal counsel.
 The Commission developed 11 scenarios to help solidify duties, responsibilities and purposes of REPLICA.

-Position Statement on Degrees for Paramedics – On behalf of the Personnel Licensing Council, Helen Pullen reported that the PLC agrees with the concept of an Associate degree requirement, but don’t agree with signing on to a position statement.
+Position Statement on Degrees for Paramedics – On behalf of the Personnel Licensing Council, Helen Pullen reported that the PLC agrees with the concept of an Associate degree requirement, but they don’t agree with signing on to a position statement.

 Briefing from IAFC – Norris Croom conveyed that IAFC wholeheartedly supports REPLICA and will continue to work with groups to pursue states’ enactment.
 Other IAFC issues that interest NASEMSO includes the SIREN Act, Ryan White Act work with ASPR, FirstNet and Paul Patrick’s nomination to its board.